MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 5. Get values needed for embedding

+6. Service principal settings (applies only if you're using a *service principal*).

-6. Embed your content.
+7. Embed your content.

-7. Test your application.
+8. Test your application.

 >[!TIP]
 >You can crete a ready made sample app using the the [embedding setup tool](https://app.powerbi.com/embedsetup).
 This tool replicates the steps described in this tutorial, and produces a .NET sample app that you can experiment with.